 One of the biggest holiday food traps is eating too much gluten.
 This can happen when you're surrounded by tempting baked breads, buns and rolls that you don't normally have served with a meal.
 It's important to be mindful of how much you're eating and to make sure that you're not overeating just because the food is there.

 Try adding breads like sourdough to your family traditions as an alternative to plain white bread.
-Sourdough bread is easier to digest, because its made with fermented dough.
+Sourdough bread is easier to digest, because it's made with fermented dough.

 Adding probiotic foods to your table can truly help your gut.
 While putting pickles and kraut on your Thanksgiving table may not be your tradition, consuming them with a meal aids digestion.
 That's because fermented foods are enzyme-rich, and enzymes assist the body's own digestive efforts.